 A while ago I wrote about how to turn up at the airport and taking the next flight out…my morning felt a little like that except my task in hand was to buy the cheapest ticket back (not out) at some point within the following 21 days.

-Ascertaining there was wi-fi at the airport, I set up my mobile office and using internet with speed from the 80s and across three devices (they separately kept timing out in a race to get something booked before check-in closed), I bought a ticket online.
-(I did think about a counter sale, but after being completely screwed over financially the one time I did this with an low-cost airline, I took my chances with the web.
+Ascertaining there was wi-fi at the airport, I set up my mobile office and using internet with speed from the 80’s (1880’s, that is) and across three devices (they separately kept timing out in a race to get something booked before check-in closed), I bought a ticket online.
+I did think about a counter sale, but after being completely screwed over financially the one time I did this with an low-cost airline, I took my chances with the web.

 Ordinarily, if I’m booking a flight, I like to cruise across a few sights, checking deals and comparing routes and extra charges.
+Normally, I’m a flight booking ninja.
 However, with no time to spare (I hardly wanted to miss my flight to Manila after booking a return), I hopped onto the Air Asia website, the airline in the region with the most consistently cheap flights.
 With a world map in one hand to check the closest countries to the Philippines and the Air Asia search function in the other, I sped through the website.

 First I checked places that have been on my ‘next potential destination list’.
 If I was being forced to book a ticket, it made sense to book one I might actually take.

 I was starting to get desperate as time flashed by.
-Return to KL – too expensive (around $100)…argh…Kota Kinabalu – bingo!
+Return to Kuala Lumpur – too expensive (around $100)…argh…Kota Kinabalu – bingo!
 As the only flight under $50 leaving in the following 3 weeks it was as close to perfect as the bad circumstances would allow.

-Biting back my frustration, I booked and a small admin charge and care not to book baggage for a flight I probably won’t take, I returned to the check-in desk with minutes to spare.
-(Huge apologies to the deaf girl who approached me seeking donations while I was in the crux of my panic purchase – I’ll find a charity online and right my wrong.)
+Biting back my frustration, I booked, paying a small admin charge and taking care not to book baggage for a flight I probably won’t take, I returned to the check-in desk with minutes to spare.

 Entry Requirements For The Philippines: Box Ticking Over Common Sense (Or A Boost To Air Asia’s Profits?)